stolostron/rhacm-docs/security/cert_mgmt_ingress.md

 # Replacing the management ingress certificates

 You can replace management ingress certificates.
 If you replace the default ingress certificate for OpenShift Container Platform, you need to make modifications to the management ingress.
-For more information see, _500 Internal error during login to the console_ in the <!--update the link-->
+For more information see, _500 Internal error during login to the console_ in the [Security known issues](#security-known-issues).

 ## Prerequisites to replace management ingress certificate